murer/hexblade/README.md

 ***WE WILL NOT PERFORM UBUNTU REGULAR INSTALLATION***

-It is more like install [Install From Linux](https://help.ubuntu.com/community/Installation/FromLinux)
+It is more like [Install From Linux](https://help.ubuntu.com/community/Installation/FromLinux)

 You need to configure internet access on live system